jar243/is219-oop-principles/README.md

 ## 3) Inheritance

+Inheritance is a way of having a broader, multi-use class be used as a starting point for a more specific class, thus 'inheriting' the parent class's variables and methods.
+This allows developers to cut down on duplicate code that might be used by multiple classes of similiar type.
+In Javascript this is implemented using the 'extends' keyword in the class declaration.
+In my example, I create a Mammal class with the method 'isAlive' and a Human class that extends Mammal with the method 'canSpeak.'
+Human possesses both methods, inheriting isAlive from Mammal.

 ## 4) Polymorphisms

 Polymorphisms allow a developer to make a blueprint for a class.
 Classes that use this blueprint may have extrememly different internal workings, but still use the same public methods, allowing them to be used interchangeably by outside code.